 - Detailed Letter of Intent stating the proposed use of the land, building or structure (Click Here for PDF);

-- Development Permit Fee in accordance with the SIPD’s Fee Structure By-Law prior to permit issuance (Click Here for PDF).
+- Development Permit Fee in accordance with the SIPD’s Fee Structure By-Law (Click Here for PDF);

-NOTE: Agricultural Buildings and Structures that are over 600 square meters are subject to obtaining a permit from both the Office of the Fire Commissioner and the SIPD.
+Agricultural Buildings and Structures that are over 600 square meters are subject to obtaining a Part 3 Building Permit

 Please note that incomplete applications will not be accepted.